HariSekhon/Knowledge-Base/README.md

 ## This is the Lost Documentation

-Here the TODOs are all getting filled in... because we've all been here:
+Here the TODOs are all getting filled in gradually... because we've all been here:

 ![Finally Found The Documentation](images/finally_found_documentation.jpeg)